 ||Matches elements with an attr attribute (whose name is the value in square brackets).|

 ||Matches elements with an attr attribute whose value is exactly value — the string inside the quotes.|

 ||Matches elements with an attr attribute whose value is exactly value or begins with value immediately followed by a hyphen.|

 In the example below you can see these selectors being used.

 - By using

-li[class]we can match any selector with a class attribute.
-This matches all but the first list item.
+li[class]we can match any list item with a class attribute.
+This matches all of the list items except the first one.

 li[class="a"]matches a selector with a class of

 a, but not a selector with a class of